Eppo-exp/eppo-docs/docs/administration/slack-notifications.md

 To configure which types of notifications this channel will recieve, click on "Configure" next to the channel name and update preferences.

-To remove the slack channel from this experiment, click on "Configure" and turn off the channel.
+To remove the Slack channel from this experiment, click on "Configure" and turn off the channel.

 ## Configure Slack Notifications for a Specific Metric